HackUTA/hackuta.github.io/index.md

   ],
   [
     "What if I don't have experience?",
-    "That is 100% Okay!
+    "That is 100% okay!
 We will have several workshops, mentors and even skilled students to help you out!
 We just want you to have fun and build something cool."
   ],
   [
     "What should I bring?",